What are the Differences Between Skilled Nursing and Memory Care? Which One is Right for You?

 - Memory care: a distinct form of skilled nursing care specialized for patients with Alzheimer’s disease and dementia-related conditions.
 Memory care units usually have a distinct wing or section within a residential community.
 Medical services are also available 24 hours a day with full-time registered nurses and doctors on staff.

 Skilled Nursing or Memory Care?
-How to make the right decision for your loved one
+How to make the right decision

 Skilled Nursing at Artman: The services you need, when you need them